Octopus-free/Capstone-Project/README.md

 The second problem was the most dataset columns was not a feature columns.
 These columns included records that described user's sessions and actions.
 And I wrangled the data and aggregeted it.

+<a id="improvement"></a>

+### Improvement

+To improve a f1 score we should to perform the data to balanced dataset.
+We can use undersampling or oversampling methods.

 <a id="challenges"></a>